espressomd/espresso/doc/sphinx/particles.rst

     system.part[2:4].exclusions = [[0, 1], [0, 1]]

-The above code snippet would lead the the same exclusions as the one before.
+The above code snippet would lead to the same exclusions as the one before.
 The same accounts for the ``bonds`` property by interchanging the integer entries of the exclusion list with the tuple ``(bond, partners)``.